sjwalters/Project-Euler/README.md

 # Project-Euler
-Solutions to problems found on the Project Euler website.
+My solutions to problems found on the Project Euler website.